Geoffrey Holder: Career

-After seeing him perform in St. Thomas, Virgin Islands the choreographer Agnes de Mille invited Holder to work with her in New York.
-Upon arriving he joined Katherine Dunham's dance school where he taught folkloric forms for two years.
+After seeing Holder perform in St. Thomas, Virgin Islands the choreographer Agnes de Mille invited him to work with her in New York.
+Upon arriving, he joined Katherine Dunham's dance school, where he taught folkloric forms for two years.

 From 1955 to 1956, he performed with the Metropolitan Opera Ballet as a principal dancer.
-He left the ballet to make his Broadway debut in the Harold Arlen and Truman Capote musical House of Flowers.
+Previously, he made his Broadway debut in the 1954 Harold Arlen and Truman Capote musical House of Flowers.
 While working on House of Flowers, Holder met Alvin Ailey, with whom he later worked extensively, and Carmen de Lavallade, his future wife.
 After the show closed he starred in an all-black production of Waiting for Godot in 1957.

 Holder began his movie career in the 1962 British film All Night Long, a modern remake of Shakespeare's Othello.
 He followed that with Doctor Dolittle (1967) as Willie Shakespeare, leader of the natives of Sea-Star Island.
 In 1972, he was cast as the Sorcerer in Everything You Always Wanted to Know About Sex (But Were Afraid to Ask).
 The following year he was a henchman—Baron Samedi—in the Bond movie Live and Let Die.
-He contributed to the film's choreography.
+Holder contributed to the film's choreography.
+In the film, his character was meant to fall into a coffin of live snakes, about which Holder had a phobia.
+He considered refusing to do the stunt but agreed to do it when it was revealed that Princess Alexandra would be visiting the set.

 In addition to his movie appearances, Holder was a spokesman in advertising campaigns for the soft drink 7 Up in the 1970s and 1980s, declaring it the "uncola", and, in the 1980s, calling it "crisp and clean, and no caffeine; never had it, never will".

 In 1975, Holder won two Tony Awards for direction and costume design of The Wiz, the all-black musical version of The Wizard of Oz.
 Holder was the first black man to be nominated in either category.
 He won the Drama Desk Award for Outstanding Costume Design.
 The show ran for 1672 performances.